Why Do I Feel Light Headed After Deadlifts? Solutions And Fixes!

 I am not a fan of this deadlift for reasons that Richard Hawthorne explained.

-This is what I found to work for me to get me to a 405lbs deadlift.
-And beyond.
+This is what I found to work for me to get a 405lbs deadlift.

 Feeling faint after squats

-You may also feel faint, dizzy, or light headed after a squat.
+You may also feel faint, light-headed, or dizzy after squats.

 But why is that?